 Citation

-If you found this work interesting, please consider citing our paper:
+If you found our work interesting, please consider citing the paper:

 @misc{jelley2024aligning,